Classical Geometric Fluctuation Relations: Detailed FR for SFI

-is the stochastic length, \textit{i.e.} the accumulated system entropy for a single stochastic trajectory defined at each point \footnote{For details in the calculations of Eq.~(\ref{crooks_sfi}), we refer to the Supplemental Material of the paper.}.
-In that setting, and assuming involution holds, we obtain a detailed FR, now dubbed detailed geometric fluctuation relation. \end{theorem} \begin{proof} See Ending Matter, Sec.
-II. \end{proof} Theorem \ref{thm:gft_1} states the following: Consider a system in contact with a heat reservoir.
-If the involution of the trajectory holds, and consequently the initial and final states are the same equilibrium states of both forward and backward trajectories, it means that the detailed fluctuation theorem of entropy is valid.
+Proposition 1 states the following: Consider a system in contact with a heat reservoir.
+If the involution of the trajectory holds -- ie, the initial and final states are the same equilibrium states of both forward and backward trajectories ----, the detailed fluctuation theorem of entropy is valid.
 Concomitantly, we argue that there exists a geometric detailed fluctuation relation for the distribution probability of forward SFI and backward SFI that is proportional to the exponential of the entropy accumulated in the forward trajectory.
-Concerning Eq.~(\ref{eq:stochastic_length}), it tells us that the system's contribution to the entropic cost of reverting the natural entropic pathway is given by a stochastic length, meaning the path has a fluctuating metric.
+Concerning Eq.~(\ref{eq:stochastic_length}), it tells us that the contribution of the system to the entropic cost of reverting the natural entropic pathway is given by a stochastic length, meaning the path has a fluctuating metric.